 - My Account

-On this date we celebrate the birth of Abram Hannibal in 1697.
-He was an Black African slave who became a successful general and military engineer in Russia.
+On this date, we celebrate the birth of Abram Hannibal in 1697.
+He was a Black African slave who became a successful general and military engineer in Russia.

-Hannibal was born in the Eritrean highland, north of the Mareb River in a town called Logon.” the son of the reigning African prince.
-Some historians, that Hannibal was born in Ethiopia.
-However, more recent research by the scholars has established that the general was instead likely born in Central Africa, in an area bordering Chad in present-day Cameroon.
+Hannibal was born in the Eritrean highland, north of the Mareb River, in a town called Logon.” the son of the reigning African prince.
+Some historians that Hannibal was born in Ethiopia.
+However, more recent research by scholars has established that the general was instead likely born in Central Africa, in an area bordering Chad in present-day Cameroon.

-At the age of eight he was captured and taken to Turkey, where he was once again kidnapped and taken to Moscow.
+At age eight, he was captured and taken to Turkey, where he was again kidnapped and taken to Moscow.
 He was given to the Czar, Peter the Great, who grew fond of him because of his intelligence.
-For ten years Hannibal went everywhere with the Czar, who gave him the name Abram (after the famous African general) Petrovich (after himself) Hannibal.
+For ten years, Hannibal went everywhere with the Czar, who gave him the name Abram (after the famous African general) and Petrovich (after himself) Hannibal.

 He completed his early schooling and was found to have a natural gift for mathematics and engineering.
 With his skill, he helped to assemble the naval port and fortress town of Kronstadt, which played an important role in the history of Russia.
 The Czar sent Abram to Paris to study engineering, and stayed in France for six years.
 During that time, he joined the French Army as a "commander," taking part in the Spanish war of the Czar’s Guard as an engineer lieutenant.
 Peter the Great died in 1725, and Hannibal was immediately banished to Siberia.
 There he built the fortress of Selenchinsk, escaping only to be recaptured and returned to exile.